Dmitri Polyakov

-Dmitri Fyodorovich Polyakov (Дмитрий Фёдорович Поляков; 6 July 1921 – 15 March 1988) was a Major General in the Soviet GRU during the Cold War.
+Dmitri Fyodorovich Polyakov (Дмитрий Фёдорович Поляков; 6 July 1921 – 15 March 1988) was a major general in the Soviet GRU during the Cold War.
 According to former high-level KGB officer Sergey Kondrashev, Polyakov acted as a KGB disinformation agent at the FBI's New York City field office when he was posted at United Nations headquarters in 1962.
 Kondrashev's post-Cold War friend and former high-level CIA counterintelligence officer Tennent H. Bagley says Polyakov "flipped" and started spying for the CIA when he was reposted to Rangoon, Moscow, and New Delhi.
 Polyakov was suddenly recalled to Moscow in 1980, arrested in 1986, tried, and finally executed in 1988.

 In the CIA, Polyakov was known by code names "Bourbon" and "Roam", while the FBI referred to him as "Tophat".

 Early life

 Dmitri Polyakov was born in Soviet Ukraine in 1921, the son of a bookkeeper.
-He graduated from Sumy Artillery School in June 1941 and served as an artillery officer during the Second World War, becoming decorated for bravery.
+He graduated from Sumy Artillery School in June 1941 and served as an artillery officer during the Second World War, during which time he was decorated for bravery.

 After completing his studies at the M. V. Frunze Military Academy and GRU Training Courses, Polyakov joined the Soviet Union's foreign military intelligence agency, the GRU.
 Polyakov's first mission was with the Soviet delegation to the Military Staff Committee at the United Nations from 1951 to 1956, directing a ring of Soviet spies.
 His follow-up overseas assignments included Rangoon (1965–1969) and New Delhi (1973–1976 and 1979–1980), where he was posted as Soviet Military Attaché.